Samvera

 Samvera, originally known as Hydra, is an open-source digital repository software product.
 Samvera main components are Fedora Commons, Solr, Blacklight, and HydraHead (a Ruby on Rails plugin and gem, respectively).
 Each Samvera implementation is called a "head".
+"Samvera" is Icelandic for "togetherness".

 History

 The project was launched in September 2008.
 The software was developed as a collaboration between Stanford University, the University of Virginia, the University of Hull, and Fedora Commons.
 The stated goal of the project was to "support the rapid development of multiple systems tailored to distinct needs, but powered by a common underlying repository."

 In May 2017, the project began discontinuing use of the Hydra name and announced that the "Hydra Project" would become the "Samvera Community."

 Project governance

 There are three governance bodies.
 The original collaborators, plus some newer members, form the Samvera Steering Group.
 That group oversees legal and administrative aspects of the project.
 A second body is made up of institutional partners.
 Over two dozen institutions are formal partners.
 The Samvera developers group is the third group and is made up of contributors to the Samvera software.